HL7/davinci-crd/input/pagecontent/usecases.md

 * The ability to launch an application to further explore or complete requirements

-### Example CRD "success" Scenarios
+### Example CRD "Success" Scenarios

 #### Scenario 1
 Mrs. Jones is a 35-year-old, previously healthy female who is seen by Dr. Good for a new onset headache that began abruptly 2 weeks prior to her visit.
-Her headaches are severe at times, last several hours, have been occurring with increasing frequency and are now occurring daily.
+Her headaches are severe at times, last several hours, have been occurring with increasing frequency, and are now occurring daily.
 Her physical including neurologic exam is normal.
 Dr. Good is concerned about an intracranial process.

 Dr. Good wants to order a head CT to check for any masses but is unsure whether the service would be covered by Mrs. Jones' payer, and if so, whether special authorization or documentation will be required.

 Dr. Good launches an app within his Electronic Medical Record (EMR) and indicates that he wants to see coverage requirements for Mrs. Jones' plan for a 'head CT'.
 The app sends a query to a CRD Server used by Mrs. Jones' payer asking for any requirements corresponding to her coverage.
-The CRD service returns information within a few seconds identifying that a prior authorization request must be completed and submitted as well as the additional clinical documentation required (Progress Note, prior studies, etc.).
+The CRD service returns information within a few seconds identifying that a prior authorization request must be completed and submitted, as well as the additional clinical documentation required (Progress Note, prior studies, etc.).
 It also provides a link to the required form.
 Dr. Good completes the necessary paperwork to initiate a prior authorization and sends the relevant supporting information to the imaging center as part of the referral.

-Note: An app may also provide Dr. Good with additional useful information such as a list of nearby imaging centers that are on Mrs. Jones' plan.
+Note: An app may also provide Dr. Good with additional useful information, such as a list of nearby imaging centers that are on Mrs. Jones' plan.

 #### Scenario 2
 Mrs. Smith is a 75-year-old female on a Medicare Fee-For-Service plan with long standing chronic obstructive pulmonary disease (COPD) who has had slowly and progressively worsening shortness of breath with activity.
 In the office, her room air saturation after a 5-minute walk is found to be 84%.
 She has additional evaluation that reveals no new findings.
 Dr. Good wants to initiate home oxygen therapy for Mrs. Smith.

 As Dr. Good begins crafting the order in his EMR, it uses Mrs. Smith's coverage information to initiate a querying to a CRD Server used by her payer that includes the code for home oxygen therapy.
 An alert appears at the bottom of the EMR order entry screen notifying Dr. Good that specific testing and documentation is required to substantiate the need for home oxygen therapy.

-Dr. Good retrieves specified documentation templates which have already been populated with information from his EMR.
+Dr. Good retrieves specific documentation templates which have already been populated with information from his EMR.
 He completes any remaining documentation requirements, signs the documentation, and includes it in Mrs. Smith's medical record.

 #### Scenario 3
 Mr. Light is a 45-year-old generally healthy male who presents for an annual exam.
 His physical exam is normal.
 Dr. Good checks a basic metabolic panel and determines that Mr. Light's kidney function is diminished (Creatinine of 2.5) which is new compared to his function one year prior (Creatinine of 1).
 Dr. Good wants to refer Mr. Light to a nephrologist for further evaluation.

 As Dr. Good is completing the referral, his EMR contacts a CRD Server used by Mr. Light's health plan.
 The service notifies him that, for the referral to be covered under Mr. Light's coverage, the physician must request prior authorization and provide specific medication documentation as part of the request.
 The EMR provides a link to an insurer-provided app that displays the form, partly populated with information from his EMR and guides him through the process of completing the information needed for the prior authorization.

-### CRD workflow
+### CRD Workflow
 The high-level workflow for CRD is envisioned to work as follows:

 {::options parse_block_html="false" /}